svalinn/ALARA/sample/readme.md

 ## sample9

 This example is used to demonstrate the (undocumented) `integrate_energy` option for generating photon source output.
-This options changes how dicrete line emissions are integrated into multigroup photon sources.
+This options changes how discrete line emissions are integrated into multigroup photon sources.

 # Sample Data